percona/pmm/docs/alert/alert_rules.md

 After provisioning the resources required for creating Percona templated alerts, you are now ready to create your alert rule based on a Percona template.

-If you want to learn about creating Grafana alerts instead, check our [Grafana's documentation](https://grafana.com/docs/grafana/latest/alerting/):
+If you want to learn about creating Grafana alerts instead, check out [Grafana's documentation](https://grafana.com/docs/grafana/latest/alerting/):
 {.power-number}

 1. Go to **Alerting > Alert Rules**, and click **New alert rule from template**.